atav928/prisma-access-sase/README.md

 * Updates to be able to run as a cli script as well as a imported package

 ### Current Enahancements

+#### Version 0.2.2

+* Hot fix for monitor adddress
+* Hot fix for missing 'url_type' in address_edit
+* Adjust variables being passed to accept both bool or string on required vars and converts them to bool
+* Added correct payload for autotag method
+* Added return of versioning from commit push method
+* Addressed wheel vulnerability in 0.37.x

 #### Version 0.2.1